Seiya Suzuki Player Props: Cubs vs. Angels

 Angels Pitching Rankings

-- Angels pitchers combine to rank 15th in baseball in home runs allowed (67 total, 1.1 per game).
+- Angels pitchers combine to rank 14th in baseball in home runs given up (67 total, 1.1 per game).

-- Barria (2-2) pitches for the Angels to make his third start this season.
+- Detmers (0-5) gets the starting nod for the Angels in his 11th start of the season.
+He has a 5.15 ERA in 50 2/3 innings pitched, with 60 strikeouts.

-- In his last appearance on Wednesday, the right-hander tossed five innings against the Chicago White Sox, allowing one earned run while surrendering four hits.
+- The left-hander's last appearance came on Friday against the Houston Astros, when he tossed five innings, surrendering four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.